vives-project-xp/Aurora/INSTALLATION.md

 Once the installation is finished.
 Insert the sd-card into the Pi and boot it up.

 Once booted up.
-Login using SSH and your username and password.
+Login using [SSH](https://tutorials-raspberrypi.com/raspberry-pi-remote-access-by-using-ssh-and-putty/).
+The hostname should be **aurora.local* and use your username and password.

 Run the following commands:
 ```